 3. Airstream Sport

-The Airstream Sport is a smart, efficient design which can sleep up to 4 people.
+The Airstream Sport Travel Trailer is a smart, efficient design that can sleep up to 4 people.
 The kitchen space has every appliance you would expect in a larger trailer yet it’s light enough to be pulled by an SUV.

 Length: 16’ 4”